Getting Political With Education

 Common Congressional Educations

 A college degree is not required to become a member of Congress, but it's often assumed.
 Looking at our current political leaders, only one percent of members in the Capitol did not earn an undergraduate degree.
-In the case of the 535 members of the 114th Congress, 20 members have no educational degree beyond high school.
+In the case of the 535 members of the 114th Congress, 20 members have no educational degree beyond a high school diploma.

 At the same time, 91 percent received a college education at a public or non-Ivy League private institution, while 8 percent attended an Ivy League university.
 Of those who did receive an undergraduate degree, the most common universities were Harvard University, Stanford University, the University of California, and Yale University.
 And most received degrees in political science, business, economics, or history.